alpenlabs/Technical-Whitepaper/README.md

 # **4 ZK Rollup on Bitcoin**

 In this section, we present our proposed ZK Rollup design for Bitcoin.
 Though a validity rollup is often referred to as a ZK Rollup, this is often a misnomer as zero-knowledge is a rigorous mathematical property of a proof or an argument that may not be guaranteed by validity proofs used in a rollup construction.
 We use “ZK Rollup" in our paper as it is used colloquially in industry, defining the zero-knowledge to be the property that the proof of computation integrity can be verified without knowledge of the private inputs used in the computation.

 We begin by addressing the technical challenges of implementing a validity rollup on the Bitcoin blockchain, followed by the details of our L1 (Bitcoin) Rollup Protocol and L2 Rollup System designs.
 Since there are existing L2 Rollup Systems implemented on other blockchains, our primary focus is to provide a detailed design of the Bitcoin Rollup Protocol, while presenting a high level design of the L2 Rollup System that allows smart contract capabilities on top of the L1 Rollup Protocol.
 Finally, this section brings together all the components of our design from a bird’s eye view and provides a scalability analysis to demonstrate the potential throughput improvements for bitcoin transactions with our proposed design.

 ## **4.1 Technical Challenges**

 In our design, we implement the L1 Rollup Protocol as a bitcoin UTXO that contains a rollup contract, henceforth referred to as the “Rollup UTXO”.
 When designing the rollup contract, we face several challenges resulting from Bitcoin’s constrained execution environment and the restricted functionality of its smart contract programming language, Script.
-We use various strategies to counteract some of these challenges, but others require changes to Bitcoin core.
+We use various strategies to counteract some of these challenges, but others require changes to Bitcoin consensus code.
 In the meantime, we plan to implement the first version of our proposed design using the Elements framework [75] which already addresses the majority of these limitations.

 **No persistent storage limits Rollup State storage and propagation.**
 Bitcoin's execution environment doesn't allow persistent storage across transaction executions which prevents the Rollup Protocol from storing or updating the Rollup State.
 In our design, we have leveraged Bitcoin Taproot upgrade [72] to store state in a novel way which is described in detail in Section 4.2.3.
 Furthermore, we require that each transaction spending from the Rollup UTXO must include the Rollup State as an input to the rollup contract, and the contract verifies the validity of the input before execution.
 This mitigates the need for a storage feature within the execution environment because the updated state is passed by the transaction creator with every new transaction.
 The implementation of this solution is described in detail in Sections 4.2.4, 4.2.5, and 4.2.6.